Mathges/eval-front-react-next/README.md

 - [x] i18n and lang switcher feature init
 - [x] generic components
 - [ ] integrate reset password to WFs and app
-- [ ] add skill and profession routes to backend
+- [x] add  get all skill and profession routes to backend

 ## Notes